What If Someone Defames Me Over a Blog or Other Forms of Social Networking Media?

 Furthermore, when a false statement is published about a person, he may apply to the District Court for a protection order under section 15 of the Protection from Harassment Act, which can result in the offending statement being banned from future publication.

-While online statements are subject to the same principles with regards to defamation, it must be noted that Network Service Providers (“NSPs”) are not liable for the making, publication, or dissemination of defamatory statements as per section 26 of the Electronics Transaction Act, because the NSPs were merely providing access to these statements.
+Network Service Providers (NSPs) are not liable for the making, publication, or dissemination of defamatory statements as per section 26 of the Electronic Transaction Act.
+This is because the NSPs were merely providing access to these statements.

 If you are indeed the victim of defamation, your first course of action should be to make a police report, provided that there is sufficient evidence showing that the maker of the statement, intended, knew, or had reason to believe, that the statement would harm your reputation.